Revised Oct. 2017

 - Student Technology Enhancement Planning (STEP) Council, whose purpose will be to develop and review annually the written technology plan for BPCC and serves as the appeals committee for denied proposals.
 The STEP Council is composed of the SGA President and two students appointed by the SGA President and four faculty/staff/administrators appointed by the Chancellor of the College.

 - Student Self-Assessed Fees Oversight Committee, whose purpose will be to review the project summaries and expenditures from the technology budget and ensure proper usage of funds.
-This committee is composed of the Vice Chancellor for Student Services and the Comptroller, who are non-voting members; two students appointed by the Student Life Committee; two students appointed by the SGA; and one student appointed by the Diversity and Multi-Cultural Relations Office.
+This committee is composed of the Vice Chancellor for Student Services and the Comptroller, who are non-voting members; three students appointed by the Student Life Committee and two student appointed by the SGA.

 Business may not be considered at any Student Technology Fee Committee without a quorum comprised of at least one-half of the full committee membership; the quorum must include at least two-thirds of the total student membership on the committee.